humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ## Migrating email sending domain

 It's quite possible your project specifies the wp mail sending domain via the `wp_mail_from` hook.
-This can now be specified as setting in the `composer.json`'s `extra.altis.modules.cloud.email.email-from-address` setting:
+This can now be specified as setting in the `composer.json`'s `extra.altis.modules.cloud.email-from-address` setting:

 ```json
 {